ResearchOS/ross_cli/exit_codes.md

 7: release: Incorrect dependency version specification.
 Does not follow the semantic versioning regex.
 8: install: More than one venv found in the install location.
 9: install: No venv found in the install location.
+10: No rossproject.toml found in the repository.
+11: install: Dependency improperly specified.
+Wrong number of '@'.
+12: install: Incorrect dependency URL specification.
+Must use the "/blob/" URL endpoint.